• Home |

 Another major advantage to using .223 Rem to hunt ‘yotes is the wide range of specialized loads on the market.
 Every major manufacturer makes .223 ammo, often in dozens of variations.
 Use loads featuring lighter bullets to reduce pelt damage.

 When it comes to both ammo and rifle availability, .223 Remington is king.
-You can easily find .223-chambered rifles in semi-automatic, bolt-action, single-shot, and even lever-action rifles.
+You can easily find .223 rifles in semi-automatic, bolt-action, single-shot, and even lever-action rifles.

 .22-250 Remington

-Like the .223 Remington, the .22-250 Rem is topped with a .22 caliber projectile.
-However, bullets fired from the .22-250 fly faster, with a flatter trajectory, and hit with more energy than anything fired from a .223 cartridge.
+Like the .223 Remington, the .22-250 Rem is topped with a .22 cal projectile.
+Despite sharing the same diameter, bullets fired from the .22-250 fly faster, have flatter trajectory, and hit with more energy than anything fired from a .223 cartridge.

-The .22-250 varmint loads drop 5.5 inches less at 400 yards than the .223 Rem.
+The .22-250 varmint loads drop 5.5 inches less than the .223 Rem at 400 yards.
 That makes the .22-250 a more forgiving option for long-range coyote hunting, which is a major perk if you need to make follow-up shots on a running wounded dog.

 .243 Winchester